Taking time to conduct a website critique on your own website is just as important as investing in a detailed, no hole barred, competitor audit.

 Is exactly no fun.

-They cause endless problems not because they’re jerks (although they are to you) but because you’re incompatible.
-Remember, people don’t buy services, they buy relationships.
+They cause endless problems not because they’re jerks but because you’re incompatible.
+Remember, people don’t buy services, they buy into relationships.
 It sounds cliche and a little trite but it’s undeniably true.

 Think about your suckiest clients.